 A “slipped disc,” often synonymous with a low back (lumbar) injury, is a misnomer because discs do not actually slip; they herniate or bulge out from between the bones.
 A herniation happens when a fragment of the center part (nucleus) of the disc is displaced and pushes through a tear in the disc’s outer layer (annulus).
 When irritating substances are released from this tear, or if the fragment affects a nearby nerve, then pain is caused.
 This process is similar to degenerative disc disease, and herniations can be an early stage of degeneration.

-Causes of herniated discs
+Causes of Herniated Discs

 Discs can herniate due to various factors that decrease their strength and resilience.
 This can include certain lifestyle choices such as smoking, lack of exercise, and poor nutrition.
-Discs are further stressed by daily wear and tear, poor posture, from injury or trauma, or incorrect lifting or twisting.
-A weakened disc can sometimes herniate from something as simple as a single everyday movement or strain, such as coughing, sneezing or bending.
+Discs are further stressed by daily wear and tear, poor posture, injury or trauma, or incorrect lifting or twisting.
+A weakened disc can sometimes herniate from something as simple as a single everyday movement or strain, such as coughing, sneezing, or bending.

-Signs of a herniation
+Signs of a Herniation

-Treatment of a herniated disc
+Treatment of a Herniated Disc

-As a last resort, surgery may be needed when a herniation is severe and all other treatment options have failed to bring improvement, or if the spinal cord or nerves are too badly compressed.
+As a last resort, surgery may be needed when a herniation is severe, and all other treatment options have failed to bring improvement, or if the spinal cord or nerves are too badly compressed.